Ash1R/zine-companion/README.md

-A companion website for the AI&I magazine published by my group at S.H.T.E.M program, published by the Stanford Compression Forum
+A companion website for the AI&I magazine made by my group at S.H.T.E.M program, published by the Stanford Compression Forum